Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/02-Models.md

 2. Define what a Django model is, and their applicable use cases.
 3. Write a new Django project and app!

+## Tutorial Time (30 Minutes)

+Begin the first portion of the Django tutorial.

+Make sure to raise your hand if you get stuck installing or running Django!

-## Initial Exercise (15 Minutes)
+## Overview / TT (20 Minutes)

-### Check for Understanding

-All answers will be in the form of a bash command.

-1. What is the first step a Python developer should take before starting ANY project?
-2. What two commands, run after the answer to the first, allow you to initialize the environment and safely install Django?
-3. What command will allow you to create a new module (or app)?
+Go over the [Django model](https://docs.djangoproject.com/en/2.2/topics/db/models) and [Django fields](https://docs.djangoproject.com/en/2.2/topics/db/models/#fields) documentation.

-## In Class Activity I (20 Minutes)
+## In Class Activity I (30 Minutes)

 ### `makepizza`